wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 - Disengaged participants - **WASTE**.
 - Lack of clarity of "**WHY** are we here?".

-As you scale your ecosystem into a ring of interconnected CoEs, you will need to coordinate them through a CoE sync.
-This
+As you scale your ecosystem into a ring of interconnected CoEs, you will need to coordinate them through a CoE sync which:

+- Shares the current status and roadmap for each CoE.
+- Collaborates on current challenges for each CoE and the organization.
+- Identify and track dependencies between CoEs.

 ![CoE Sync](../images/ceremony-center-of-enablement-2.png)